riscv-europe/summit-website-development/summit/2025/side-events.md

 RISC-V projects or open hardware communities to close the *RISC-V Summit Europe* with a productive Friday.

-To organize a side event on Friday 16th at [FIAP Paris](https://www.fiap.paris/en), get in touch with [Ms Emma Nezondet](mailto:nezondet@fiap.fr?subject=Booking for a RISC-V Side Event on Fri 16 May).
+To organize a *Side Event* on Friday 16th at [FIAP Paris](https://www.fiap.paris/en), get in touch with [Ms Emma Nezondet](mailto:nezondet@fiap.fr?subject=Booking for a RISC-V Side Event on Fri 16 May).